Lecturer - United States History - Department of History

 The department encourages individuals who may have had non-traditional career paths, may have taken time off for family reasons (e.g., children, disabled, or elderly), or have achieved excellence in careers outside academia (e.g., in professional or industry service) to apply.
 UC Berkeley has a number of policies and programs to support employees as they balance work and family, if applicable.

-Applications will be reviewed for appointments during the 2019-2020 academic year (Summer Sessions 2019, Fall 2019, and Spring 2020 semesters).
+Applications will be reviewed for appointments during the 2020-2021 academic year (Summer Sessions 2020, Fall 2020, and Spring 2021 semesters).
 Reviews will continue as needed throughout the year.
-The final review date for this search will be March 3rd, 2020.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.